Gemini Israel V

 Series B in 2016

 WEKA is an AI-native data platform company that provides a cloud and hardware-agnostic software solution for performance-intensive applications.
-Its WEKA® Data Platform enhances scalability and performance, transforming stagnant data silos into dynamic data pipelines that optimize enterprise AI, machine learning, and GPU workloads.
-The platform facilitates seamless data access across on-premises, cloud, edge, and hybrid multicloud environments.
-Serving hundreds of leading enterprises and renowned research organizations, including numerous Fortune 50 companies, WEKA addresses complex data challenges to accelerate discoveries, insights, and outcomes.
-The company's software-defined storage technology is tailored for high-performance and scalable file storage, making it beneficial for various industries such as life sciences, media and entertainment, financial services, and government.
+Its WEKA® Data Platform enables unprecedented performance at scale by transforming stagnant data silos into dynamic data pipelines, facilitating faster and more efficient execution of enterprise AI, machine learning, and GPU workloads.
+The platform ensures seamless data access across on-premises, cloud, edge, and hybrid multicloud environments.
+Targeting a diverse range of industries, including life sciences, media and entertainment, financial services, and government, WEKA helps organizations manage their data effectively, enabling them to overcome complex data challenges and achieve insights more rapidly.
+The company serves hundreds of leading enterprises and research organizations, including a significant portion of the Fortune 50.

 Minute Media